SythFlux/Frontend-Bi-Dashboard/README.md

 This project is a relay project, based off the previous group who made the first design of the site, I worked on the measurements page and users as this wasn't functional and empty.

+## About
+For this project I was tasked to work with my fellow students on creating a Bi-Dashboard that was secure and could receive data from external devices.
+Seting up the backend and frontend, making sure that everything was automated and could be setup with a simple docker compose up command

 ## Tech

 - Angular